Last Updated on October 5, 2023 by Editorial Team

 Kevin is a college student who experiences fame due to his helpful nature.
 He is always there for people and ready to help other students in difficult situations.
 With this, Kevin achieves the position of a leader in the class.

 Another student, Ben, tries to put Kevin down with cheap tricks.
 He shows signs of jealousy and hatred towards Kevin.
 While Kevin is aware of Ben’s reactions and hate feelings, he tries to keep calm and ignore them.
 However, while Ben tries to pass judgment on him, Kevin decides to approach him and confront his feelings.
-He confronts that he understands how Ben feels and how it is completely okay to feel a bit jealous.
+He says that he understands how Ben feels and how it is completely okay to feel a bit jealous.
 After all, Ben has also been the leader.
 Instead of violence or hate speech, Kevin chooses to express feelings.

 In this case, Kevin shows empathy as it lets people feel peace and connection with themselves.
 Kevin is empathetic and wins the argument with his ability to comprehend Ben’s emotions.